MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

-If you are developing on a machine with an Intel CPU that has VT capabilities, you can take advantage of HAXM to greatly speed up the Google Android Emulator (if you're not sure whether your CPU supports VT, see [Does My Processor Supports Intel Virtualization Technology?](https://www.intel.com/content/www/us/en/support/processors/000005486.html)).
+If you are developing on a machine with an Intel CPU that has VT capabilities, you can take advantage of HAXM to greatly speed up the Android Emulator (if you're not sure whether your CPU supports VT, see [Does My Processor Supports Intel Virtualization Technology?](https://www.intel.com/content/www/us/en/support/processors/000005486.html)).

 > [!NOTE]
 > You can't run a VM-accelerated emulator inside another VM, such as a VM
 > hosted by VirtualBox, VMWare, or Docker.
-You must run the Google Android emulator
+You must run the Android emulator
 > [directly on your system hardware](https://developer.android.com/studio/run/emulator-acceleration.html#extensions).

-Before using the Google Android Emulator for the first time, it's a good idea to verify that HAXM is installed and available for the Google Android Emulator to use.
+Before using the Android Emulator for the first time, it's a good idea to verify that HAXM is installed and available for the Android Emulator to use.

 ### Verifying HAXM Installation

 You can check to see if HAXM is available by viewing the **Starting Android Emulator** window while the emulator starts.
-To start the Google Android Emulator, do the following:
+To start the Android Emulator, do the following:

 # [Visual Studio](#tab/vswin)